nopwdio/dev.nopwd.io/src/content/docs/guides/tokens.md

 description: Verifying authentication tokens.
 ---

-Authentication components such as `np-email-login` `np-passkey-login` emit an `np:auth` event containing the access `token` attribute.
+All authentication components (such as `np-email-signin` `np-passkey-signin`) emit an `np:auth` event.
+This event contains the access `token` representing the user authentication proof.

+## When to verify the access token?

+You need to verify the `token` just before creating the user's session.

 ## How to send the access token to your backend?